xwmx/nb/README.md

 like [Markdown](https://daringfireball.net/projects/markdown/) and
 [Emacs Org mode](https://orgmode.org/), can organize and work with files in any format, and can export notes to many document formats.
-`notes` can also create private, password-protected encrypted notes to protect sensitive information.
+`notes` can also create private, password-protected encrypted notes and bookmarks.

 With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` works great in any